Masterhack3r69/LGU-PORTAL/README.md

 **Employee Management System** - Streamlining HR operations with modern technology.

-Built with ❤️ using Node.js, React, and MySQL.
+Built with ❤️ using Node.js, React, and MySQL.   hello